 - The best new ideas come from leaders and executives.
 Good ideas come from everywhere, so the more voices and collaboration, the better.
 Often the lowest level customer-facing team members have a better idea of trends and competitive alternatives in the marketplace.
 Top management can then manage resources and implementation.

 - Communications training is required before collaboration.
 A collaborative culture facilitates improved communication skills, as team members play to their strengths and learn to be authentic and genuine.
-The best training is always learning by doing, with mentoring, for understanding alternatives and the ability to reach agreement faster.
+The best communications training is always learning by doing, with mentoring, for understanding alternatives and the ability to reach agreement faster.

 - Collaboration mutes the ability to recognize and reward individuals.
 In fact, if you participate in a collaborative process, it becomes more obvious which individuals are most often suggesting innovative approaches or making the best arguments for a successful solution.
 Thus collaborative environments often highlight rewardable individuals.